nicl/ign/3/README.md

 => suggests best pattern is that which minimises the number of excess plates.
 (The number of letters and numbers in the pattern is irrelevant here.)

-It is obvious that these two requirements can conflict.
-For example, if the number of plates required is 20 then the best solution according to (1) is to use 1 letter and no numbers.
-But the best solution according to(2) is to use 2 numbers and no letters.
+These two requirements can conflict.

 Our interpretation
 ------------------